ItsMonarch04/crash-course/theater/README.md

 ignored; CI regenerates the bridge and treats a JS/type-definition diff as a failure.
 Generated bridge files are never hand-edited.

+The published site is a GitHub Pages project page under `/crash-course/`, so `base` is `./` and every runtime fetch resolves against the document rather than the origin. `npm run dev` serves from the origin root, where the two are indistinguishable, so `tests/subpath.spec.ts` builds the bundle and serves it under a subpath: a root-absolute URL leaves the deployed theater with no engine, and only that test sees it.

 Every visible interactive control has a row in `tests/control-contract.tsv`; `scripts/ci/control-contract.mjs` rejects either a rendered control without a contract row or a stale row.
 The disk-latency